ansible/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

        General advice on testing Python code
    `Uncle Bob's many videos on YouTube <https://www.youtube.com/watch?v=QedpQjxBPMA&list=PLlu0CT-JnSasQzGrGzddSczJQQU7295D2>`_
        Unit testing is a part of the of various philosophies of software development, including Extreme Programming (XP), Clean Coding.
-Uncle Bob talks through how to benfit from this `"Why Most Unit Testing is Waste" https://rbcs-us.com/documents/Why-Most-Unit-Testing-is-Waste.pdf` An article warning against the costs of unit testing `'A Response to "Why Most Unit Testing is Waste"' https://henrikwarne.com/2014/09/04/a-response-to-why-most-unit-testing-is-waste/`
+Uncle Bob talks through how to benefit from this `"Why Most Unit Testing is Waste" <https://rbcs-us.com/documents/Why-Most-Unit-Testing-is-Waste.pdf>`_ An article warning against the costs of unit testing `'A Response to "Why Most Unit Testing is Waste"' <https://henrikwarne.com/2014/09/04/a-response-to-why-most-unit-testing-is-waste/>`_
        An response pointing to how to maintain the value of unit tests